 Derivatives - Credit contracts - The Company enters into OTC credit derivative transactions such as credit default swaps and credit options on single names, indices or baskets of assets.
 The fair value of OTC credit derivatives is determined through DCF valuation techniques as well as option models such as Black-Scholes and Monte Carlo simulation.
 The significant valuation inputs used include interest rates, credit spreads, recovery rates, loss severities, default probabilities, volatilities and correlations.
 Valuation adjustments are also made to model valuations in order to reflect counterparty credit risk on derivative assets and the Company's own creditworthiness on derivatives liabilities.
 OTC credit derivatives are generally classified in Level 2 of the fair value hierarchy because all significant valuation inputs and adjustments are observable or market-corroborated.
-Derivatives - Credit contracts also include unrealized gains and losses on an extended unsettled sale of a CLO security, which itself is a Level 3 security, which is valued in accordance with CDOs/CLOs as described above.
+Certain longer-dated or more complex OTC credit derivatives are classified in Level 3 where credit spreads, loss severities, volatility or correlation valuations inputs are significant and unobservable.
+Derivatives - Credit contracts also include unrealized gains and losses on an extended unsettled sale of a CLO security, which itself is a Level 3 security and valued in accordance with CDOs/CLOs as described above.

 Derivatives - Foreign exchange contracts - The Company may enter into both exchange-traded and OTC FX derivative transactions such as FX forwards, cross currency swaps and currency options.
 The fair value of exchange-traded FX derivatives is primarily determined using an unadjusted exchange price.
 These derivatives are traded in active markets and therefore are classified in Level 1 of the fair value hierarchy when exchange prices are used.
 Where these derivatives are not valued at the exchange price due to timing differences, they are classified in Level 2.
-As of March 31, 2017, the Company did not hold any exchange-traded FX derivatives.
+As of March 31, 2018, the Company did not hold any exchange-traded FX derivatives.
 The fair value of OTC FX derivatives is determined through DCF valuation techniques as well as option models such as Black-Scholes and Monte Carlo simulation.
 The significant valuation inputs used include interest rates, forward FX rates, spot FX rates and volatilities.
 Valuation adjustments are also made to model valuations in order to reflect counterparty credit risk on derivative assets and the Company's own creditworthiness on derivative liabilities.
 OTC FX derivatives are generally classified in Level 2 because all significant valuation inputs and adjustments are observable or market-corroborated.

-Derivatives - Commodity contracts - The Company enters into exchange-traded commodity derivative transactions such as commodity options.
+Derivatives-Commodity contracts - The Company enters into exchange-traded commodity derivative transactions such as commodity options.
 The fair value of exchange-traded commodity derivatives is determined using an unadjusted exchange price.
 These derivatives are traded in active markets and therefore are classified in Level 1 of the fair value hierarchy.

 Securities purchased under agreements to resell / Securities sold under agreements to repurchase - The resale/repurchase agreements carried at fair value are agreements elected for the fair value option.
 The fair value of these financial instruments is primarily determined using DCF valuation techniques.
-The significant valuation inputs used include interest rates and collateral funding spreads such as general collateral or special rates.
-Resale/Repurchase agreements are generally classified in Level 2 of the fair value hierarchy where these valuation inputs are observable.
-Where valuation inputs are unobservable they are classified in Level 3 of the fair value hierarchy.
+The significant valuation inputs used include credit spreads.
+These resale / repurchase agreements are generally classified in Level 2 of the fair value hierarchy where these valuation inputs are observable.
+Where valuation inputs such as credit spreads are unobservable they are classified in Level 3 of the fair value hierarchy.